technicated/swift-evolution/proposals/YYYY-variadic-generics.md

 // The `(T...)` syntax must be used in order to explicitly transform `T` in a
 // tuple.
 A fix-it can help users to spot the mistake.
 When using this syntax
 // other types can be added to the output tuple.
-// The return value of such functions can directly be a value whose type is a
+// The return value of such functions can directly be a variaduc value and it
-// Variadic Generic; it will automatically be converted into a tuple.
+// will automatically be converted into a tuple.
 // =============================================================================

 func makeTuple1<variadic T>(_ values: T) -> (T...) {